ACM40960/project-Fan-Yang/README.md

 ## Conclusion

 This project provides insights into how different strategies can affect the outcome of Blackjack games.
 By simulating thousands of games, we can identify which strategies are most likely to increase the player's chances of winning against the dealer.
-The results suggest that careful consideration of hand values, the number of cards held, and the distribution of small cards may improve win rates(compared to the continuous strategy with highest win rates).
+The results suggest that careful consideration of hand values, the number of cards held, and the distribution of small cards may improve win rates (compared to the continuous strategy with the highest win rates).
+Additionally, numerical analysis from main2.py further supports the strategy evaluation with detailed statistical breakdowns.